ni/nimi-python/CONTRIBUTING.md

 1. On a terminal, CD to the **[nimi-python](https://github.com/ni/nimi-python)** root directory.
 Then type:

+         tox -e build_test,codegen,flake8,docs,pkg
          tox

-   This will
+   The first line will

    * For each driver
       * Generate Python bindings
       * Generate [RST documentation](http://www.sphinx-doc.org/)
       * Create installer packages
-   * Run NI-FAKE unit tests
    * Run [flake8](http://flake8.pycqa.org/)
    * Generate [HTML documentation](http://www.sphinx-doc.org/)

+   The second line will iterate over all python versions and run the NI-FAKE unit tests for each version that is installed and registered using `tox --scan`

 1. To clean everything and start fresh, type: